-The system hardware for the new library automated subsystem will consist of three major components;
+The system hardware for the new library automated subsystem will consist of three major components:

-- 1- the computer on which the system software will be installed and run. - 2- the workstations that will be used to access the automated subsystem - 3- the wiring that will connect the workstations to the main system computer (server) - ii- automation software
+1- the computer on which the system software will be installed and run.

+II- the workstations that will be used to access the automated subsystem ii- automation software

+III- the wiring that will connect the workstations to the main system computer (server)

 The most important decision to be taken in the computerization a library (like any other computerized system) is the application software to use.
-The application software is a sequence of operation which performs some user specified tasks.
+The application software is a sequence of operation which performs, some purely startistics.